Changes in Scouting Ministry for the UMC

 Nurturing children, teens, and families through outreach and evangelism and incorporating them into the life of the church may have tremendous, eternal results for the youth, their family and the Church.

 These agencies offer a unique opportunity to minister to young people.
-The four were chosen because of their opportunity to share Christian teachings, long-standing connection with local congregations and their recognition of the P.R.A.Y. program.
+The three were chosen because of their opportunity to share Christian teachings, long-standing connection with local congregations and their recognition of the P.R.A.Y. program.

 We, the Church, are endowed with certain responsibilities that allow scouting and civic youth serving programs to become a ministry.
 This is what differentiates us from a civic or community-based club.
 Our approach in executing the programs always keeps Christ and youth growth in mind.